kialo/stubalyzer/README.rst

                            A JSON file, which defines expected mismatching symbols and their match results.
 If any symbol is declared in an expected_mismatches JSON file,
-                           stubalyzer will count it as an expected failure, and ignore this inconsistency.
+                           __main__.py will count it as an expected failure, and ignore this inconsistency.

                            Example contents:
                            {
                                "my.module.function: "mismatch",
                                "another.module.Class: "not_found"
                            }

-                           According to the example above, we expect the signature of my.module.function to mismatch, and module.Class to be missing in the generated stubs. stubalyzer will ignore these inconsistencies.
+                           According to the example above, we expect the signature of my.module.function to mismatch, and module.Class to be missing in the generated stubs. __main__.py will ignore these inconsistencies.
      -r REFERENCE_STUBS, --reference REFERENCE_STUBS